top of page

 Active Senior Couple

-We are looking for people aged 50 years or over, who are living in the Perth metropolitan area and have mild cognitive impairment or memory issues and would like to participate in this study.
+This study includes people aged 50 years or over, who are living in the Perth metropolitan area and have mild cognitive impairment or memory issues.

 Curtin Logo Colour.jpg